brunokomel/brunokomel.github.io/content/home/publications.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
-active: false ## Make this true to make the publications section visible (false makes it hidden)
+# Make this true to make the publications section visible (false makes it hidden)
+active: false

 # This file represents a page section.
 headless: true